Basic Ride Necessities:

 If you are planning to ride at night then you need lights.
-Most people opt for the flashing LED taillight that is easy to clip onto any bike and sells for $10 and up.
+Most people opt for the flashing LED taillight that is easy to clip onto any bike.
 Then for a headlight there are more choices depending upon how much illumination you need.
-We have triple-A battery powered LED headlights that throw a pretty good beam for city-street riding that start at about $20.
-We also have rechargeable headlights with a 250-lumen beam that sell for $150.
-Those are powerful enough to ride on an unlit trail.
+We have rechargeable headlights with a 250-lumen beam that are powerful enough to ride on an unlit trail.

 If you ride all year long like we do, you will encounter some cold and/or wet weather.
 For cold weather I recommend you have arm warmers, knee warmers, toe warmers, booties, a beanie, a pair of full length unpadded cycling tights and thermal long–fingered gloves.
 Toe warmers are little covers that slip over the front of your shoe to prevent cold air from getting to your toes.
 Booties cover the whole shoe and are for colder days.
 Arm warmers are little lycra sleeves that keep your arms warm.
 Knee warmers are the same thing for your thigh, knee and upper calf.
 On a cold morning, the way to use these two items is to dress in your cycling shorts and short sleeve jersey with knee and arm warmers to start the ride.
 As you and the day warm up you can easily shed the warmers and put them in your jersey pocket.
 This beats having a jacket and full-length tights to have to deal with after it gets warm.
 But you will need the jacket, tights, booties, and beanie on those days when it does not climb above 45 degrees.